gitGNU/gnu_bsltl/README.md

 	addpath(genpath(BSLTL_DIR));

 The function genpath generates a list with the directories and sub directories.
-The function addpath add directories to system path.
+The function addpath add directories to OCTAVE system path.

-In this method we install (add to  Octave path) the BSLTL package each time that we call our source files.
+In this method we install (add to  Octave system path) the BSLTL package each time that we call our source files.

 ## Using the BSLTL package

-Many code examples  can be found in the [site](http://www.nongnu.org/bsltl)
+Many code examples  can be found in the [homepage](http://www.nongnu.org/bsltl) of BSLTL library.

-### Example code of method 1 and 2- Getting the AVD value of line 240
+### Example code of method 1 and 2 - Getting the AVD value of line 240

+	:::octave
 	IMAGES_DIR = '/home/user/data/speckle/test1';

 	DATA = datapack(IMAGES_DIR,'',1,129,'bmp'); % Datapack of 129 images.